brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 10/1 Corinthians 10 3 bht.md

 ### Archibald T. Robertson:
+1. "The same spiritual meat."
-1. "The reference is to the manna (Exodus 16:13) which is termed 'spiritual' by reason of its supernatural character."
+2. "The reference is to the manna which is termed 'spiritual' by reason of its supernatural character."
-2. "Βρωμα is food, not just flesh."
-3. "Jesus called himself the true bread from heaven (John 6:35) which the manna typified."
+3. "Jesus called himself the true bread from heaven which the manna typified."

 ### John Gill:
-1. "it had a mystical and spiritual meaning in it; it was not the true bread, but was typical of Christ, who is so."
+1. "the manna...had a mystical and spiritual meaning in it; it was not the true bread, but was typical of Christ, who is so"
-2. "it resembled Christ in its original; it was prepared of God, as Christ is, as his salvation prepared before the face of all his people."
+2. "it resembled Christ in its original...it came down from heaven, as Christ, the true bread of life did"
-3. "so Christ, and the fulness of grace that is in him, are the food and supply of the spiritual Israel, and church of God, whilst they are passing through this world to the heavenly glory."
+3. "all the saints have an equal share and interest in Christ, in his blood, righteousness, and sacrifice; as they have the same like precious faith, they have the same object of it"

 ### John Wesley:
-1. "And all ate the same manna, termed spiritual meat, as it was typical, of Christ and his spiritual benefits."
+1. "And all ate the same manna, termed spiritual meat..."
-2. "And all ate the same manna, termed spiritual meat, as it was typical, of the sacred bread which we eat at his table."
+2. "It was typical, 1.
+Of Christ and his spiritual benefits: 2.
+Of the sacred bread which we eat at his table."
-3. "And all ate the same manna, termed spiritual meat, as it was typical, of Christ and his spiritual benefits."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-13-2023 01:40:07
+- Timestamp: 12-18-2023 19:29:22
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 74
+- BHT Word Count: 80
-- BHT Commentary Usage: 36.36%
+- BHT Commentary Usage: 38.6%
-- BHT Quality Score: 2.3128216337993797
+- BHT Quality Score: 2.207009818995229
-- Generate Attempts: 2 / 5
+- Generate Attempts: 3 / 5
-- ChatGPT injected words (55):
+- ChatGPT injected words (57):
-	['a', 'and', 'apostle', 'as', 'benefits', 'beyond', 'bread', 'but', 'christ', 'christian', 'deeper', 'essential', 'food', 'for', 'foreshadowed', 'from', 'go', 'god', 'heaven', 'held', 'in', 'just', 'manna', 'meaning', 'membership', 'mere', 'miraculous', 'more', 'not', 'of', 'or', 'our', 'paul', 'physical', 'pointing', 'provision', 'realities', 'relationship', 'remembrances', 'rituals', 'role', 's', 'sacraments', 'significance', 'signs', 'spiritual', 'surface', 'testimony', 'than', 'the', 'to', 'true', 'underscores', 'was', 'with']
+	['a', 'and', 'are', 'as', 'believers', 'blood', 'body', 'bread', 'but', 'by', 'called', 'christ', 'diminish', 'empty', 'for', 'from', 'given', 'god', 'heaven', 'highlights', 'imparts', 'importance', 'in', 'it', 'manna', 'means', 'meat', 'membership', 'miraculous', 'necessity', 'not', 'of', 'power', 'reality', 'refuting', 's', 'sacrament', 'sacramental', 'sacraments', 'seal', 'serving', 'significance', 'spiritual', 'stream', 'symbolize', 'symbols', 'the', 'their', 'this', 'those', 'to', 'true', 'typifies', 'us', 'was', 'which', 'who']
 - ChatGPT injected words (significant words only) (35):
-	['apostle', 'benefits', 'bread', 'christ', 'christian', 'deeper', 'essential', 'food', 'foreshadowed', 'god', 'heaven', 'held', 'manna', 'meaning', 'membership', 'mere', 'miraculous', 'paul', 'physical', 'pointing', 'provision', 'realities', 'relationship', 'remembrances', 'rituals', 'role', 's', 'sacraments', 'significance', 'signs', 'spiritual', 'surface', 'testimony', 'true', 'underscores']
+	['believers', 'blood', 'body', 'bread', 'called', 'christ', 'diminish', 'given', 'god', 'heaven', 'highlights', 'imparts', 'importance', 'manna', 'means', 'meat', 'membership', 'miraculous', 'necessity', 'power', 'reality', 'refuting', 's', 'sacrament', 'sacramental', 'sacraments', 'seal', 'serving', 'significance', 'spiritual', 'stream', 'symbolize', 'symbols', 'true', 'typifies']

 ### Logs
-- Attempt 1 BHT: In 1 Corinthians 10:3, the Apostle Paul emphasizes the importance and necessity of the Christian sacraments, such as the Lord's Supper, which are not mere signs or remembrances, but essential to our participation in Christ.
-The manna mentioned in this verse is not just a physical provision, but a miraculous gift from God, a work of His Spirit.
-This reference to the manna also echoes Jesus' discourse in John 6, where He identifies Himself as the true bread from heaven.
-The term spiritual is used to describe the manna because it came from heaven and had a supernatural character.
-It represented something more than physical sustenance; it pointed to a deeper spiritual reality, just as the sacraments do for us as believers today.
+- Attempt 1 BHT: The verse refers to the manna and the miraculous stream from the rock, which were symbols of the body and blood of Christ, anticipating the Christian sacrament.
+This passage emphasizes the importance and necessity of the sacraments as a means of membership in Christ, and is a protest against those who lower their significance or deny their necessity.
+The manna, called spiritual meat, was given by the power of God's spirit, serving as a sacramental seal of justification for believers.
+Moreover, the manna typified Christ as the true bread from heaven.
+It is not mere emblems that are presented in the sacraments, for God imparts the reality to us.
+Thus, the difference between us and the Israelites lies in the degree of reception, rather than a distinction between emblems and reality.
-- 🔄 1 Corinthians 10:3 (attempt 1, 121 words, 40.24% quotes quality score: 2.3293519630110318, V2 normalized quality score: 68.79, commentator tiers 1-3: 38.18%, 27.14%, 34.69%)
+- 🔄 1 Corinthians 10:3 (attempt 1, 132 words, 36.59% quotes quality score: 2.1964524218616313, V2 normalized quality score: 64.37, commentator tiers 1-3: 39.48%, 24.97%, 35.55%)
 	- BHT WAS OVER 70 WORDS!
-	- VERSE_REF FOUND IN BHT!
+	- 'PASSAGE' FOUND IN BHT!
 	- 'VERSE' FOUND IN BHT!
+- Attempt 2 BHT: The manna and miraculous stream from the rock symbolize the body and blood of Christ in the Christian sacrament.
+This emphasizes the importance and necessity of the sacraments for membership in Christ.
+By calling the manna 'spiritual meat,' it signifies that it was given by God's power.
+The manna serves as a sacramental seal for believers, just as Christ is the true bread from heaven.
+Ultimately, the sacraments are not empty emblems, but a means through which God imparts the reality of Christ to us.
+- 🔄 1 Corinthians 10:3 (attempt 2, 86 words, 39.66% quotes quality score: 2.2688662842947016, V2 normalized quality score: 66.78, commentator tiers 1-3: 39.06%, 25.18%, 35.76%)
+	- BHT WAS OVER 70 WORDS!
-- ✅ 1 Corinthians 10:3 bht prompt v0.7 (74 words, 36.36% quotes)
+- ✅ 1 Corinthians 10:3 bht prompt v0.7 (80 words, 38.6% quotes)
-- quality score: 2.3128216337993797, V2 normalized quality score: 68.24, commentator tiers 1-3: 36.77%, 24.72%, 38.5%)
+- quality score: 2.207009818995229, V2 normalized quality score: 64.72, commentator tiers 1-3: 39.44%, 24.49%, 36.07%)